Written by Liam (with a little help from Aoife)

 Hi.
 I’m Liam.
 Aoife is my annoying hyper sister.
 She’s seven.
 This is episode five of our twelve episode blog series about the crazy and scary things that happened to us last summer.

 Our writer Dad’s books weren’t getting published.
 He started forgetting all his stories, including our bedtimes stories.
 We got advice from top Irish kids authors to help him, but it didn’t help.
 We soon discovered why.

-Dad had tried to win a great story from the Story Thief.
 The Story Thief steals writer’s stories if they don’t write them down or tell them quickly.
 It carries a massive pen as big as a spear and it has a ledger on its back where it writes the stories it steals before it hides them away in its secret library.

 We summoned the Thief.
 We saw its shadow and felt its cold breath.
 We agreed to do its Story Challenges to win back Dad’s stories and memories.
 If we failed any of the three challenges, it would take our memories and stories too.

 With the help of top kids fiction writer, Caroline Busher, we’d just completed the first of three story challenges.
 We put our story on our trampoline in our garden so the Thief could collect it by midnight…

 It was just past midnight when Aoife yelped, ‘Jeepers.
 It’s gone!’

 I joined her at the window.
 My breath steamed up the glass, but I looked down and could see she was right.
 There was no paper under the rock we’d left on the trampoline.

 I shivered.
 ‘What if we, you know, failed the challenge and -’

 She waved away my worries.
 ‘Don’t be stupid.
 It was great.
 It was -’